-A bird and mammal survey for the common was undertaken by John Hanna in 2010.
-Over fifty species of bird were recorded breeding and/or using the site for foraging.

-Four breeding pairs of skylarks were found in the open grassland areas, seven pairs of yellowhammers in largely hedgerow habitats and a pair of turtle doves breeding in the woodland on West Common.
-All of these species have been in decline in recent years.
-Skylark, yellowhammer and turtle dove are Red-listed species of special conservation concern and are listed in the UK Biodiversity Action Plan (BAP) and on the Royal Society for the Protection of Birds (RSPB) Red List.
-Flocks of Fieldfares, Redwings and a variety of finches and buntings are also known to make full use of the scrub and hedgerow habitats during the winter months.
-This has been updated in 2010 and shown in appendix B, 7.4
+Over fifty species of bird have been recorded breeding and/or using the Common for foraging.
+The open grassland areas provide breeding habitat for skylarks, a Redlisted species of special conservation concern listed in the UK Biodiversity Action Plan (BAP) and on the UK Red List.
+Flocks of fieldfares, redwings and a variety of finches and tits are known to make use of the scrub and hedgerow habitats during the winter months.
+The updated list is shown in Appendix B, 7.4

-There is a known population of the hazel dormouse (Muscardinus avellanarius) making use of the eastern boundary hedge.
+There is a population of the hazel dormouse (Muscardinus avellanarius) making use of the eastern boundary hedge.
 The Dormouse is a rare species of national importance and is listed in the UK Biodiversity Action Plan (BAP).
-A local Species Action Plan has been developed under the auspices of the Bedfordshire Local BAP's and Bedfordshire Dormouse Group.
-The mammal survey undertaken by Steve Halton confirmed the presence of a number of small mammals in addition to dormouse, including woodmouse, bank vole, field vole and common shrew.
+A local Species Action Plan has been developed under the auspices of the Bedfordshire Local BAP and Bedfordshire Dormouse (now Mammal) Group.
+A mammal survey undertaken by Steve Halton confirmed the presence of a number of small mammals in addition to dormouse, including woodmouse, bank vole, field vole and common shrew.
+Larger mammals also use the Common.
+A few species of reptiles and amphibia have also been recorded.